pketh/pketh.github.io/_posts/2025-12-02-lifetime-plans.md

-[final objections/fears to perpetual pricing] counter-intuitive to give your most passionate/dedicated users a pathway to never have to give you money again. power users are more valuable for their evangelism , then they are for their money. it’s not an owned market, ppl have a choice of software they use (not enterprise bought).
+It may sound counter-intuitive to give your most passionate/dedicated users a pathway to never have to give you money again, but especially early on, power-users are more valuable for their evangelism , then they are for their money. it’s not an owned market, ppl have a choice of software they use (not enterprise bought).

 ?? (irrelevant?)
 I dont care about churn bc stuff out of my control. sometimes i fuck up , when there were syncing bugs and the server kept crashing.
 Prefer to focus on the things i can control. quality, bringing new ppl in through the top of the funnel

-how to lifetime price, insurance actuary. some use more , some use less , pay as you go turns you off using it, like how americans don’t go to the doctor until they’re about to die.
+how to lifetime price, insurance actuary. some use more , some use less , pay as you go turns you off using it, like how rural? americans don’t go to the doctor until they’re about to die.

+?? [final objections/fears to perpetual pricing]

 car companies let you lease cars because that removes purchase friction. lifetime pricing removes purchase friction for a specific kind of buyer, there's no risk of you losing money on a customer (I'm not burning money generating llm tokens. compute on the server is a bad business model, it always fails bc personal computers keep getting faster)